ramchale/laminas-filter/docs/book/v2/standard-filters.md

 ### Non-Existing Paths

-Sometimes it is useful to get paths to files that do n0t exist; e.g., when you want to get the real path for a path you want to create.
-You can then either provide a `FALSE` `exists` value at initiation, or use `setExists()` to set it.
+Sometimes it is useful to get paths to files that do not exist; e.g., when you want to get the real path for a path you want to create.
+You can then either provide a `false` `exists` value at initiation, or use `setExists()` to set it.

 ```php
 $filter = new Laminas\Filter\RealPath(false);